 POCD (Postoperative cognitive dysfunction) is one of the most common complications affecting the central nervous system after general anaesthesia and surgery especially in elderly patients.
-It's characterized by short-term cognitive decline and includes memory, mood, confusion, and sleep disorders.
-[1] Its clinical manifestations include cognitive dysfunction, personality change and memory loss, mental disorders and social impairment.
-[2] For the reason that long anesthesia duration and the severe surgical stress, the risk of POCD in elderly patients is incredibly increased.
-[3] The incidence of POCD is ranging from 10 to 60% and varies with clinical, demographic and surgical variables, as well as the interval between surgery and assessment in older patients.
+It's characterized by shortterm cognitive decline and includes memory, mood, confusion, and sleep disorders.1 Its clinical manifestations include cognitive dysfunction, personality change and memory loss, mental disorders and social impairment.

+2 For the reason that long anesthesia duration and the severe surgical stress, the risk of POCD in elderly patients is incredibly increased.3 The incidence of POCD is ranging from 10% to 60% and varies with clinical, demographic and surgical variables, as well as the interval between surgery and assessment in older patients.

-POCD has a important negative impact on the affected person's health.
-It is associated with increased morbidity, prolonged recovery, delayed restoration of function, impaired quality of life, and even increased mortality.
-[5] Thus, the prevention of such problems is crucial for the anesthetic community.
-[6]
+POCD has an important negative impact on the affected person's health.
+It is associated with increased morbidity, prolonged recovery, delayed restoration of function, impaired quality of life, and even increased mortality.5 Thus, the prevention of such problems is crucial for the anaesthetic community.6